 Not until the ascendancy of Charles II in 1660 did the colony enjoy a period of peace.
 Religious toleration for all, as originally intended by the founders of Maryland, was re-established.
 In 1661 William Bretton and his wife, Temperance, donated one and one-half acres of their land so that the congregation at Newtowne could build a chapel and establish a cemetery.
-The chapel was built the following year and the cemetery has continued in use since that time.
+The chapel was built in 1662 and the cemetery has continued in use since that time.

 The Society of Jesus purchased Bretton’s property, an 850-acre tract known as the Manor of Little Bretton, in 1668 for forty thousand pounds of tobacco.
 Using the manor as a headquarters, they established and maintained missions in other parts of the colonies.
 Their farming and other business activities gradually flourished and enabled them to support their apostolic work at Newtowne and other areas of St. Mary’s County.
 In the Newtowne Ledger there are many entries for the “Newtowne Factory”, evidence of the thriving business activities conducted there.